 What is it?
 One of the most popular nightclubs and concert venues in the city.

 Why go?
 Sala But is one of the hottest spots for nightlife in Madrid.
 One of the biggest dance floors in the city, three bars, and a spectacular stage where some of the best DJs come to play are the main claims to fame that make Sala But a must when planning a big night out on the town.
 At the weekend, the two-floor venue hosts Ochoymedio, the club session that's been shaking the walls to the beats of pop, rock and indie for years.
-Bands from around Spain such as Los Punsetes, Delorean, Russian Red, and Love of Lesbian have played here, as well as international artists such as Lady Gaga, Franz Ferdinand and Arctic Monkeys.
+Bands from around Spain as well as international artists, such as Lady Gaga, Franz Ferdinand and Arctic Monkeys, have played here.

 Don't miss: Midweek concerts and special weekend sessions.